sondor-dev/sondor-result-manager-package/Sondor.ResultManager/Sondor.ResultManager/README.md

 # Sondor Result Manager
 The Sondor Result manager package, provides an extendible manager to extend and customize the result pattern.
+The result manager has direct support for localization, logging, exception handling and problem details.

 ## Getting Started
   1. Add the `SondorResultManager` to the dependency container.